max-mapper/couchmail/README.md

 ## Hacking on it/beta testing

-CouchMail works and you can test it out today!
-The only thing you will need is a public server running [haraka-couchdb](https://github.com/maxogden/haraka-couchdb).
-Once you get it installed it will save all incoming mail in CouchDB.
+CouchMail is a couchapp!
+You will first need some JSON formatted emails in your couch for this app to make any sense.
+You can find some example data [here](http://max.ic.ht/couch-user-mail).

 To install CouchMail in your Couch:

     # clone this repo
     git clone git://github.com/maxogden/couchmail.git
     cd couchmail
-    npm install couchapp
+    npm install -g couchapp
-    couchapp push app.js http://localhost:5984/mail_myusername
+    couchapp push app.js http://localhost:5984/somedatabase

-Now you can open CouchMail by visiting `http://localhost:5984/mail_myusername/_design/couchmail/index.html`
+Now you can open CouchMail by visiting `http://localhost:5984/somedatabase/_design/couchmail/index.html`

-The database name in the last line will be the username of the person you are sending mail to on your `haraka-couchdb` server, e.g. if you send mail to `bob@awesome.com` then you will want to install CouchMail in the database called `http://localhost:5984/mail_bob` in order to see his messages.
-Once you get `haraka-couchdb` running on your server and you start sending emails to it then databases will be automatically created for each new user.
-You can check the database names by viewing Futon, the CouchDB web administration tool which is available by default at `http://127.0.0.1:5984/_utils`.

 License
 -------